naelbordin/MyShell/README.md

-# MyShell
+## MyShell
-Create a shell, a first-year project at Epitech that involves implementing basic commands.
+# Create a shell, a first-year project at Epitech that involves implementing basic commands.
+# The following commands have been implemented:
+# ls :